Title 21: Labor

 (iv) whether the individual has refused an offer of employment, and if so, a description of the employment offered and the terms, conditions, and rate of pay therefor.

-(B) The term "state food stamp agency" means any agency described in section (3)(n)(1) of the Food Stamp Act of 1977 which administers the Food Stamp Program established under such act.
+(B) The term "state agency" means any agency described in 7 U.S.C. § 2012(n) which administers the Supplemental Nutrition Assistance Program established under that act.

-(C) The requesting agency shall agree that such information shall be used only for purposes of determining the applicant's eligibility for benefits, or the amount of benefits, under the Food Stamp Program established under the Food Stamp Act of 1977.
+(C) The requesting agency shall agree that such information shall be used only for purposes of determining the applicant's eligibility for benefits, or the amount of benefits, under the Supplemental Nutrition Assistance Program established under 7 U.S.C. chapter 51.

 (D) The information shall not be released unless the requesting agency agrees to reimburse the costs involved for furnishing such information.